Iwahori-Hecke algebras acting on tensor space by $q$-deformed letter permutations and $q$-partition algebras: Preliminaries

 For the notion of a $\la$-tableau $\t$ the reader is referred e.g. to [\cite{james}].
-For $\la\comp n$ let $\t^\la$ be the {\bf initial $\la$-tableau} in which the numbers $1,2,\ldots,n$ appear in order from left to right a long successive rows.
+For $\la\comp n$ let $\t^\la$ be the {\bf initial $\la$-tableau} in which the numbers $1,2,\ldots,n$ appear in order from left to right along successive rows.
 For example, if $\la = (3,0,2,4)\comp 9$ then

 The set of $\la$-tableaux, $\la\comp n$, is denoted by $\fT (\la)$.
 The symmetric group $\fS_n$ acts transitively on $\fT (\la)$ by letter permutation.
 Hence for any $\fs\in\fT(\la)$ there exists precisely one $d(\fs)\in\fS_n$ with